Faculty name: Dr. Naowarat (Ann) Cheeptham

 Field of research: My research has centered on microbial diversity, and searching for potential natural products and bioactive compounds for use in fields such as agriculture and pharmaceuticals.
 Other topics related to industrial microbiology will also be considered.
 General topics that I am willing to supervise:

-Faculty name: Tom Dickinson
+Faculty name: Dr. Tom Dickinson

 Research organisms: Wildlife, particularly birds.

 Field of research: I am generally interested in any aspect of animal behaviour as it relates to vertebrates.
 I am specifically interested in how animals communicate vocally.
 For many years now I have examined how forestry affects populations of wild birds that breed in the forests near Kamloops.
 I often have funds for this work and have hired numerous summer students over the years that have taken on aspects of their work for directed studies.

 Research organisms: Primarily birds, but I have also supervised work on various other vertebrates and on insects.
 I am fortunate to be able to work with various colleagues on research projects in their field of interest, from plants to animals to microorganisms.

 Field of research: Ecology, evolution and behaviour of birds.
 However, my interests cover not only birds but all aspects of conservation and population biology.
 I'm also, of course, very keen on analysing data - I love numbers!
 Students that I have supervised or co-supervised have studied such things as insect biodiversity, endangered species hotspots in B.C., the effect of capture on stress levels in wild elk, the abundance of pollinators in urban gardens, and the effects of Kamloops' wastewater effluent on fish.